 Myth 7: Private colleges aren't innovative or flexible

 - The College of Idaho launched its innovative PEAK curriculum in 2009.
 Through PEAK each student earns a major and three minors spread across four different knowledge “Peaks” — the humanities and fine arts, social sciences and history, natural sciences and mathematics, and a professional field.
-By combining a liberal arts education with specialization in multiple fields C of I students gain the knowledge and adaptability to succeed in a constantly changing world.
+By combining a liberal arts education with a specialization in multiple fields College students gain the knowledge and adaptability to succeed in a constantly changing world.

 - Our outdoor education program provides students with access to Idaho’s world-class outdoor activities while also encouraging the development of friendships and a love for the natural world.